♫ Listening to: Chain My Name by Poliça ♫

 Mix the yeast, water, and sugar in large bowl.
 Add 3 cups of the flour.
 Mix well to blend.
 (I use my stand mixer for this because kneading dough is my nemesis.)

-Add the oil, salt, garlic, nutritional yeast, and remaining flour and stir well.
+Add the oil, garlic, nutritional yeast, remaining flour, and pink sea salt and stir well.

 Roll dough into a ball and place into a lightly oiled bowl.
 Cover bowl with towel and set in a warm place for 45 minutes to rise.